The Scout Association offers fun and everyday adventure to 573,000 young people between the ages of 6 and 25 across the United Kingdom.

 Scouting is open to all young people aged 6 to 25 of every faith and background.
 There are also plenty of opportunities for adults to become involved as Leaders, Assistants or Administrators.

 Starting age for Beavers is usually 6, but this will depend upon the Scout Group’s own waiting list policies.
 Looking ahead, children can join Cubs from around the age of 8 and Scouts from 10 and a half.
 Explorer Scouting starts at 14 and runs until Scouts are 18.

-It’s from £26 per term, but this can vary between age groups.
+As of 2018 it’s from £32 per term, but this can vary between age groups.
 The first three weeks are free to see whether your child likes it.
-Subscriptions is termly via direct debits.
+On top of this cost is additional activities outside of the headquarters.
+Subscriptions are paid termly via direct debits.
 If you’re concerned about the cost, do speak to the leader in confidence; there may be assistance available.
 More info can be found here.

 Parents tell us their children benefit hugely from the adventures, fun and friendships they experience.
 It can help develop your child’s social skills and independence, and give them access to some amazing and memorable opportunities.
 This may take a couple of weeks to settle in so if you want to stop for the first few sessions please let us know.